Finslerian wormhole solution in the framework of modified gravity: Conclusions

-In the present paper, we explore an extended gravity model $f(R,T)$, it has arbitrary connectivity between geometry and matter in the Finslerian framework, which is represented by the trace of the stress-energy tensor.
-Therefore, the $f(R,T)$ gravity model's assumptions could result in some significant deviations from those of standard general relativity or other generalized gravity models.
-By this model, the gravitational field equations have been derived.
-We constructed an exponential Finslerian wormhole that relates to the $f(R,T)=R+f(T)$ where $f(T)=2\lambda T$ of extended theories of gravity.
-Here, the parameter $\lambda$ plays a very important role in the construction of an exponential Finslerian wormhole.
-Many physicians and geometricians work on $f(R,T)$ gravity and give the importance of parameter $\lambda$ in the construction of a wormhole.
+In this research paper, we investigate an extended gravity model denoted as $f(Ric,T)$, which introduces an arbitrary connection between geometry and matter within the Finslerian framework.
+This connection is characterized by the trace of the stress-energy tensor.
+Consequently, the assumptions inherent in the $f(Ric,T)$ gravity model can lead to substantial deviations from the predictions of conventional GR and other generalized gravity models.
+Within this model, we derive the gravitational field equations.
+We proceed to construct an exponential Finslerian wormhole that is associated with the $f(Ric,T)=Ric+f(T)$ form of extended gravity theories where $f(T)=2\lambda T$.
+Notably the parameter $\lambda$ plays a pivotal role in the formation of this exponential Finslerian wormhole.
+Researchers in both the fields of physics and geometry have dedicated considerable effort to studying $f(Ric,T)$ gravity, underscoring the significance of the parameter $\lambda$ in wormhole construction.

-The energy conditions WEC, NEC, and DEC are violated in our $f(R,T)$ gravity model when $\lambda\leq-12.5$, but SEC is equal to zero (see table (\ref{tbl1})).
-This violation provides strong evidence for the presence of wormholes and exotic matter in the Finslerian world.
-The wormholes are discovered to be phantom when $\omega_r<-1$ \cite{34}, but in our $f(R,T)$ gravity wormhole model is not phantom because we obtain the radial EoS parameter $\omega_r>-1$.
-Therefore, background theory is crucial for understanding geometry, determining the type of matter distribution, and determining the type of filled fluid.
-Observing all our exponential Finslerian wormhole models with $f(R,T)$ MGT is true physically, which is the overall conclusion.
-Finally, the $f(R,T)$ gravity model accurately captures the characteristics of wormholes in the context of Finslerian spacetime, which can be visualized 3-D state wormhole model.